cypress-io/testing-workshop-cph/slides/05-xhr.md

 - write a test "posts new item to the server response" that confirms that RESPONSE when a new item is posted to the server

 ![Post new item response](img/post-item-response.png)

+Note:
+see instructions in the `05-xhr/spec.js` for the test

 +++